 13. It is clear,

 16. A glance at the graph(s) reveals that...

 1. In general, the employment opportunities increased till 1970 and then declined throughout the next decade.

-2. As is observed, the figures for imprisonment in the five mentioned countries show no overall pattern, rather shows the considerable fluctuations from country to country.
+2. As it is observed, the figures for imprisonment in the five mentioned countries show no overall pattern, rather shows the considerable fluctuations from country to country.

-3. Generally speaking, citizens in the USA had a far better life standard than that of remaining countries.
+3. Generally speaking, citizens in the USA had a far better life standard than that of the remaining countries.